Week 22: Sliding, races, and the Hemlock Trail

 Oh God, how I need You

 While I love this song, because of the circumstances in which I heard it, it always brings on that “sinking feeling” in the pit of my stomach: my wife has left me, and taken my son, and I don’t know why.
 I still don’t, three years later.
 She won’t talk about it.
-So I spend what little time with David I can, trying to bring him home – justice delayed is justice denied – and hope she will, like the prodigal son, come to her senses.
-I have hoped so much she would have just one Christian influence who would encourage her to keep our family together, or listen to the Holy Spirit’s promptings to turn from evil and do right.
+So I spend what little time with David I can, trying to bring him home–justice delayed is justice denied–and hope she will, like the prodigal son, come home.
+I have hoped for a positive Christian influence who would encourage her to keep our family together.
 Many friends have offered, but she will not hear any of them.

-I see many difficulties in the world; and I have gone through some of my own, such as my mother passing away when I was nine – I am so thankful for my “step” mother (I use quotes because I hardly ever use that qualification) – but generally those are not deliberate harm done by one person to another, but sickness or accident.
-It is especially difficult to deal with this deliberate harm Honey has done to our family, and for what?
-So she can live in West Virginia, perhaps?
-So she can avoid ever working?
-I can only guess.
-The unrelenting cruelty of it all, the lack of explanation preventing closure (although what could explain?), the continued withholding of my son – it is all much harder to deal with than if, for example (and may it never happen) David was taken away by sickness.
+I see many difficulties in the world; and I have gone through some of my own, such as my mother passing away when I was nine–I am so thankful for my “step” mother (I use quotes because I hardly ever use that qualification)–but generally those are not deliberate harm done by one person to another, but sickness or accident.
+It is all much harder to deal with than if, for example (and may it never happen) David was taken away by sickness.
 I have been fortunate to know of man’s inhumanity to man mainly from history and not experience.
-I did not protect myself from it; she had full access to everything and my complete trust, and that makes the betrayal worse.

 Continue to pray for reconciliation, and for David to be able to come home.